jbrezmorf/fve_vizovicka/README.md

 # FVE Vizovická - modely

+Model summary:
+- FVE production model using pvlib, when compared to Kadlec model using its GHI and DHI the DC production was overestimated; could not determine the reason, but able to construct a cubic model dependent on model_dc and air temperature to get agreement with Kadlec model up to about +/-7% and matching mean production.
+- the weather for years up to 2023 for any given location is downloaded from pvGIS
+- spot prices (EUR/MWh) for each hour are extracted from OTE reports, having years from 2018
+- since we want to exclude years affected by covid and war related energy violated prices we parform optimization for 2018, 2019 and 2023
+- the consumption model is taken from Kadlec model with a correction that the portion attributed to the heating is correlated to the the negetive part of (air temp - 10).
+- A simple selling logic is applied:
+  1. for each day we determine reminded energy and assing it to the hours with max product price*production
+  2. we go sequentialy over the day hours trying to sell planed value use reminded energy to charge battery and discharge for for consumption.
+  3. What could not be coverted by battery is back propagated to buy/sell model
+  4. buy/sell accounts for distribution fees given by "BezDodavatele.cz" about 4Kč dayly and 450 for MWh buyed or sell.

+- A simple optimization was performed first computing verians for the 'east' pannels resulting to 'optimal' value about 110 deg azimuth, 50 deg tilt; Then the west pannels were changed resulting to
+- 'optimal' on the east bound of the azimuth range.
+Orienting all pannels to the east could be the best choice after all.
+  But that could be result of poor sell model.
+- Dayly curves of production and irradiation especially for the east orientations exhibit a morning peaks.
+These seems to be already in the pvGIS data.
+Not sure if these are real.
+That could also affect the optimization results.

+TODO:
+- tray to make optimization more robust in order to optimize for different years, models
+  1. parametrize optimization be model setting
+  2. three stage optimization :
+        1. compute for all pannels in same direction, tilt with large step
+        2. determine best 10 cases continue with a genetic optimization
+        3. loss: a * revenue + b * dispersion ; sensitivity of revenue to weather and price
+        2. find optimal sell model for each year
+        3. find optimal battery management model for each year
+- empirical sell model including optimisation of consumption, price*consumption coverd should be treated like revenue

+- better battery management model:
+  - collect all days togehter with starting battery state for different pannel setting and different years
+  - use indeger control programming to optimize
+  - train NN model to predict sell for next hour using production and price prediciton (noised) and current state
 notes:
+podmínky prodeje / připojení
+- článek na TZB info: https://oze.tzb-info.cz/fotovoltaika/26135-jak-se-ucinne-branit-proti-fakturam-za-pretoky-u-mikrozdroju
+- řada technických podmínek zajišťujících kvalitu výroby (napětí, frekvence, fáze) to by měl řešit kvalitní střídač
+- nutno mít od distributora "rezervovaný výkon" za překročení se platí pokuta cca 1713/ (kWměsíc) = 2.38 Kč/kWh
+- pro zdroje na 3 fázích se pokuta počítá pro překročení rezervovaného výkonu nad 300W
+- překročená prováděno měsíčně (? platí i nově nebo je to po hodině) Ověřit schopnosti střídače:
+- zajistit kvalitu výroby
+- asymetrický sřídač, adaptivně krmí fáze podle potřeby
+- připojení na jednotlivé fáze je asi až v bytových rozvaděčích a otázka je jak je vyvážené ??

 Kadles 3.1.
 10~9:30
 Kaclec eff irrad 11.346/79.8 = 0.142 kW/m2;
 fvmodel (0.2kW/m2 for both east and west !!, one is ok other should be about 0.08kW/m2)